 - NO FOOD is allowed in the academic wing of the building.
-The only exception is for a teacher-directed classroom initiative. - GUM CHEWING is not permitted before/during school and/or at specified events. - Only water may be brought into the academic areas, including all classrooms and corridors. - Before school, students may purchase a continental-type breakfast in the Student Center and Café from 7:15 - 7:40 a.m.
-This is to be eaten in the Student Center and Cafe-not in the academic wing. - A student who has MERIT TIME may purchase food in the Student Center and Café or bring a snack from home that is to be eaten ONLY in the Student Center and Café. - During FLEX TIME, students are allowed to have a snack, which can be brought from home or purchased in the Student Center and Café.
+The only exception is for a teacher-directed classroom initiative. - GUM CHEWING is not permitted before/during school and/or at specified events. - Only water may be brought into the academic areas, including all classrooms and corridors. - Before school, students may purchase snacks from our food service provider in the Student Center and Café. - A student who has MERIT TIME may purchase food in the Student Center and Café or bring a snack from home that is to be eaten ONLY in the Student Center and Café. - When operating on a FLEX TIME schedule, students are allowed to have a snack, which can be brought from

+- home or purchased in the Student Center and Café.
 It may be eaten in the Student Center and Café, or in the Foyer.
-Please note that Flex is the ONLY time during the school day when students may eat in the Foyer.

-Lunch is to be eaten in the Student Center and Café unless given permission by the administration to eat elsewhere.
+Please note that Flex is the ONLY time during the school day when students may eat in the Foyer. - Lunch is to be eaten in the Student Center and Café or other designated areas to be determined by the Administration.